 The National Adult Immunisation Schedule (NAIS)1 provides nationally recommended vaccinations that persons aged 18 years or older should adopt to protect themselves against vaccine-preventable diseases.
 TC_14.png

 Certain adults are at increased risk of complications or susceptible to vaccine preventable diseases if they have not previously received the vaccination and are in contact with individuals who have the infection.
-Vaccinations recommended under the NAIS aim to prevent such infections among susceptible individuals and reduce complications, morbidity and mortality2.
+Vaccinations recommended under the NAIS aim to prevent such infections among susceptible individuals and reduce complications, morbidity, and mortality.2

 • Local disease burden;

-• Age, occupation, pre-existing medical conditions, vaccination history;
+• Age, pre-existing medical conditions, vaccination history;

 • Vaccine safety, efficacy and cost effectiveness of the vaccines in preventing infections among susceptible individuals and reducing complications, morbidity and mortality.